DigID - Doing Digital Identities

 Theoretical Framework

-Theoretically, the project draws on science and technology studies and data studies to propose a conception of material citizenship as performative and sociotechnical.
+Theoretically, the project draws on science and technology and data studies to propose a conception of material citizenship as performative and sociotechnical.
 It aims to advance a research agenda that focuses on the practical, epistemic, political, and ethical implications of digital identification.

 Methodology

-Methodologically, the project combines multi-sited ethnographies, textual analysis, and mapping to study the design, implementation, and use of digital ID devices in one international and four national case studies.
+These methods are employed to study the design, implementation, and use of digital ID devices in one international and four national case studies.

 Conclusion